-- 1. Any child whose parent/guardian objects to immunizations for religious reason must obtain a religious exemption card from the local health department and keep it on file at school.
+- 1. Any child whose parent/guardian states their objection to immunizations in writing and sends this statement to school.
 This must be renewed annually. - 2.
-Any child whose physician sends a medical exemption form to school exempting her/him for medical reasons. - It is the school's responsibility to keep a record of each child's immunizations and send yearly reports to the Health Department in Jefferson City by October 15.
+Any child whose physician sends a statement to school exempting her/him for medical reasons.
+It is the school's responsibility to keep a record of each child's immunizations and send yearly reports to the Health Department in Jefferson City by October 15.
 Students whose immunizations are not up to date may not attend classes.
 This is state law.